 Who’s considered a new driver in California?

 All new drivers can experience the growing pains that come with high insurance rates while they prove they’re a safe driver.
-Budgeting for higher car insurance rates before getting a car is a good idea.
+Since rates and eligibility can vary based on your driving experience and individual insurer guidelines, it’s a good idea to budget for higher car insurance rates as a new driver.

 Find Cheap Car Insurance in California